 Sue Ryder also works with programmes for those currently serving and ex-offenders.
-We're both vigilant and thorough in our risk assessment processes and work within the terms of the Rehabilitation of Offenders Act and Equal Opportunities Act.
+We're both vigilant and thorough in our risk assessment processes and work within the terms of the Rehabilitation of Offenders Act and equal opportunities legislation.

 What you can expect from Sue Ryder

-- with prior arrangement, reimburse reasonable travel expenses for volunteers staying for a shifts of four hour or longer
+- with prior arrangement, reimburse reasonable travel expenses for volunteers staying for a shifts of four hours or longer.

 - operate within the spirit of Equal Opportunities Legislation, our values and behaviours.

 We welcome any feedback and encourage you to raise concerns or complaints with your volunteering line manager.
 If concerns cannot be resolved at this level the regional or departmental manager can investigate.
 If you feel unsatisfied with the outcome of previous stages, you can appeal to the Sue Ryder Head of Volunteer Development and Engagement.